 The resurgence started in the 1980s and 1990s.
-The RSL had been slow to welcome 'others'—notably those who did not serve overseas, including most ex-servicewomen, and veterans of the 'small' wars.
+The RSL had been slow to welcome ‘others’—notably those who did not serve overseas, including most ex-servicewomen, and veterans of the ‘small’ wars.
 With a younger leadership, it has relaxed the rules to be more inclusive.
-Governments have reinforced the day's significance with commemorative programs that reach out to the community.
-Anzac Day has evolved into a day for Australians to honour their war dead and veterans, and incidentally to show support for serving members of the Australian Defence Force.
-Dawn services have become a popular event.
-Time will tell whether, as veteran numbers dwindle, the march will continue in its present form.
+Governments have reinforced the day’s significance with commemorative programs that reach out to the community.
+Anzac Day has evolved into a day for Australians to honour their war dead and veterans, and show support for serving members of the Australian Defence Force.

 The Australian War Memorial’s (AWM) Anzac Day electronic encyclopaedia entry contains links to material on the history and tradition of Anzac Day, details and photographs of ceremonies, sound recordings of the Last Post and the Rouse, and educational resources.

 The Department of Veterans’ Affairs website includes information on the origin of Anzac Day, silence, poppies, unknown soldiers, national and state ceremonies and audio versions of the Last Post, Rouse and the National Anthem.